 13. Work as an artist in a school or museum

 Another excellent way for artists to make money is to have a primary job at a school or museum.
 This usually involves leading workshops, teaching classes, or giving presentations about your work.
 It’s a great way to share your knowledge and passion for art with others while earning a paycheck.

 14. Sell your artwork through online galleries or marketplaces

-If you’re an artist looking to make extra money, selling your artwork online is great.
+If you want to make extra money, selling art online is great.
 There are several different online galleries and marketplaces that you can use to reach potential buyers, and with a bit of effort, you can start generating sales in no time.

 15. Participate in pop-up art events or art fairs